seqan/hibf/doc/cookbook/index.md

-# The Library_Template Cookbook {#cookbook}
+# The HIBF Cookbook {#cookbook}

 [TOC]

-This document provides example recipes on how to carry out particular tasks using the Library_Template functionalities in C++.
+This document provides example recipes on how to carry out particular tasks using the HIBF functionalities in C++.
 Please note that these **recipes are not ordered**.
 You can use the links in the table of contents or the search function of your browser to navigate them.